 This course prepares students in the theory of evaluation and statistical treatment of psycho-educational testing.
-Offered at departmental discretion.

 PSY 312.
 Applied/Forensic Psychology.
 (3)

 An investigation of the practical and professional application of psychological principles, with a focus on the principles of forensic psychology.
 Students will also receive career information on the graduate training required to prepare for a variety of applied psychology specialties.